 Applying a pipe wrench to plunger knurled area, thoroughly tighten the connection.
-Do NOT use a "cheater" when connecting plunger to extension rod.
-(Serves no useful purpose, and may damage the connection!)
+Do not use a "cheater" when connecting plunger to extension rod.

 PACKING

 Packing life for aramid fiber packing may be improved in some applications by regular, systematic lubrication.
 An optional force feed lubricator assembly is often recommended especially for pumps on continuous duty.
 This provides regular, controlled supply of lubricant lowering friction and heat.